Quality Standards

 Melanocortin Receptor Pharmacology Research

 Bremelanotide is a non-selective agonist at MC1R, MC3R, MC4R, and MC5R.
 In vitro binding-affinity data submitted in the Palatin clinical pharmacology package and supporting peer-reviewed literature place agonist activity at all four receptors, with the clinically relevant central activity attributed to MC4R and MC3R engagement[1][2].
-The receptor profile distinguishes bremelanotide from setmelanotide (Imcivree, Rhythm Pharmaceuticals, FDA-approved 2020 for monogenic obesity), which is MC4R-selective rather than non-selective.
+The receptor profile distinguishes bremelanotide from setmelanotide, an MC4R-selective agonist rather than a non-selective one.

 The cyclic lactam constraint between Asp5 and Lys10 forces the molecule into an α-MSH-like β-turn conformation that engages the receptor binding site at agonist concentrations.
 The conformational analysis framework was established by the Al-Obeidi 1989 molecular-dynamics paper on the parent MT-II scaffold and has been adopted across the broader melanocortin-analog medicinal chemistry literature[1].